infobip/infobip-mobile-livechat-core-android/README.md

 # infobip-mobile-livechat-core-android
-Infobip Mobile Livechat Core — Headless data provider for Infobip Livechat on Android.
+Headless data provider for Infobip Livechat on Android.